Santa Maria sopra Minerva

 Under the altar lies the body of the pious medieval activist and Dominican nun St. Catherine of Siena (1347–1380), a skilled theologian and diplomat whose letters and visits were instrumental in returning the papacy from Avignon to Rome.

-Michelangelo's Risen Christ in the Rome church of Santa Maria sopra Minerva
+Michelangelo's Cristo Redentore in the church of Santa Maria sopra Minerva, Rome

 To the left of the altar steps is Michelangelo's muscular Risen Christ (1514–21), leaning nonchalantly on a diminutive Cross (such a strong, virile, and quite naked Christ wasn't to everyone's taste, and the church later added a sweep of bronze drapery to cover the Lord's loins).